-Here are some of the most commonly asked questions about the Connect-ED system:
+Here are some of the most commonly asked questions about the School Messenger system:

-A: Connect-ED is a computerized “phone tree” system capable of sending messages to tens of thousands of phone numbers and e-mail addresses in minutes.
+A: School Messenger is a computerized “phone tree” system capable of sending messages to tens of thousands of phone numbers and e-mail addresses in minutes.
 Calls can be sorted by gender, building, grade, language, students/staff members, and special user groups.

-A: Connect-ED uses the district's student/staff member database as its database.
+A: School Messengeruses the district's student/staff member database as its database.
 This is why it is essential that parents and staff members notify their school(s) and/or Human Resources when they change phone numbers.
-If the information is wrong in the database, it will be wrong in Connect-ED.
+If the information is wrong in the database, it will be wrong in School Messenger.

 A: ONLY in case of emergencies, unless you have designated your work number as your “primary” phone number.
-Connect-ED makes two kinds of calls:
+School Messenger makes two kinds of calls:

 • Non-Emergency calls go only to the primary number designated in the student/staff member data base.
 This is almost always the home number, or whatever number the family uses its “main contact number.